 Heat pumps: operate like a refrigerator in reverse.
 Manufacturers offer either air-source and ground-source heat pumps, which sit outside a building and extract warmth from the air or ground to heat water for radiators.
 Heat pumps are powered by electricity.
 Hybrid systems with a heat pump and gas boilers are also an option.

-Heat-as-a-Service: Energy Systems Catapult is running trials with energy companies in the 100-home Living Lab to test the concept of selling a service outcome – a warm and comfortable home – rather than selling units (kWh) of fuel.
+Heat-as-a-Service: Energy Systems Catapult is running trials with energy companies in our Living Lab of over 1,000 homes, to test the concept of selling a service outcome – a warm and comfortable home – rather than selling units (kWh) of fuel.
 HaaS helps households to switch to low carbon heating in 3 Steps.

 Why is energy efficiency important for decarbonising heat?